-Drawing no. A103 Rev 2 received by the Local Planning Authority 26th July 2018
+Drawing no. A103 Rev 2 received by the Local Planning Authority 26th July 2018 a) A drainage strategy confirming the proposed means of surface water disposal together with a SuDS management and maintenance plan, if applicable;

-- 4. No development on the construction phase shall take place until full details of the finished levels of all parts of the site, including the floor levels of all buildings, have been submitted to and approved in writing by the Local Planning Authority.
-The development shall be implemented in accordance with those details. - 5.
-No development on the construction phase shall commence until details of the design of the surface water drainage system, based on sustainable drainage principles, have been submitted to and approved in writing by the Local Planning Authority.
+4. No development on the construction phase shall take place until full details of the finished levels of all parts of the site, including the floor levels of all buildings, have been submitted to and approved in writing by the Local Planning Authority.
+The development shall be implemented in accordance with those details.

+5. No development on the construction phase shall commence until details of the design of the surface water drainage system, based on sustainable drainage principles, have been submitted to and approved in writing by the Local Planning Authority.
 Those details should include: